top of page

 your-ultimate-guide-to-spotting-graphic-2.jpg

-A gym spotter is going to help you with your lifting.
-Whether your doing a squat, a bench press, a shoulder press or any other lifting you may need help with, a spotter job is to stand where they need to be and help guide the weight.
-A spotter is not someone there to help you lift the weight on every rep of every rep. The spotter only is there to ensure your safety and help you out if it looks like you might fail on the last rep or two of your set.
+A gym spotter is there to assist you with your lifting.
+Whether you’re performing a squat, bench press, shoulder press, or any other exercise, the spotter’s role is to position themselves correctly and guide the weight if needed.
+A spotter is not meant to lift the weight for you on every repetition.
+Their primary responsibility is to ensure your safety and step in only if it appears you may struggle on the final rep or two of your set.

 the-hidden-benefits-of-weightlifting-1024x576.jpg